hpi-bp1819-naumann/shift-detector/docs/source/checks/simple.rst

 Description
 -----------

-The Simple Check gives you basic information about your datasets and detects the simplest of datashifts.
+The Simple Check gives you basic information about your datasets and detects the most obvious of datashifts.

 Some shifts result in the change of basic metrics, that are commonly used for the analysis and exploration of datasets.
 Those metrics and statistics are calculated on both datasets and compared afterwards.

-The basic check should be used mostof the times, if you want to analyze your datasets because its metrics are scientificaly grounded and commmonly used.
+The basic check should be used in most analyses because its metrics are scientificaly grounded and commmonly used.
 It works directly on categorical and numerical data and, with additional Precalculations, also on text data.

 Example